Convert Multiple Transaction Line Items into Configured Items

 Converting multiple line items into configured items within a single session can greatly enhance productivity and streamline the configuration process.
-The NetSuite CPQ Ecommerce Integration (version 1.2.1) introduces significant improvements that allow users to manage this process more efficiently.
+Starting in NetSuite 2026.1, the NetSuite CPQ Ecommerce Integration (version 1.2.1) introduces significant improvements that allow users to manage this process more efficiently.

 What Changed in the CPQ Ecommerce Integration?